orbcode/orbuculum/README.md

  `-o, --output-file [filename]`: Set file to be used for output history

  `-O, --objdump-opts [opts]`: Set options to pass directly to objdump

+ `-p, --protocol [OFLOW|ITM]`: Protocol to communicate.
+Must be set explicitly if -s is set

+ `-P, --pace <microseconds>`: Delay in block of data transmission to clients

  `-r, --routines <routines>`: Number of lines to record in history file